analiz-sintez/charter/projects.md

 ## Approach

-The general framework for project selection is their optionality according to Nassim Taleb: the difference between the maximum possible gain (in the broad sense: financial, reputational, professional growth) and the maximum possible costs.
+The general framework for project selection hinges on their optionality, as defined by Nassim Taleb: the difference between the maximum possible gain (in the broad sense: financial, reputational, professional growth) and the maximum possible costs.

-- The costs for an article on Medium are clear and limited, while the potential gain is great.
+- The costs for writing an article on Medium are clear and limited, while the potential gain is substantial.
-- The costs for an open-source clone of an existing service are high and unpredictable, while the potential gain is limited.
+- The costs for creating an open-source clone of an existing service are high and unpredictable, while the potential gain is limited.
-- The costs for a plugin to an open-source program that solves a known user pain point are low, while the potential gain is great (experience, reputation, the possibility of deploying one's instance in the case of online software).
+- The costs for developing a plugin for an open-source program that addresses a known user pain point are low, with a potential for significant gain (experience, reputation, and, in the case of online software, the ability to deploy one's instance).

-Projects with unlimited costs (e.g., taking on legal obligations to a company without guaranteed project financing) are immediately suspect.
-Projects without scalability potential (e.g., closed development for a private company) are also suspect, as they do not fulfill the cooperative's objectives.
+Projects with unlimited costs (e.g., assuming legal obligations to a company without guaranteed project financing) are immediately questionable.
+Projects lacking scalability potential (e.g., exclusive development for a private company) are also questionable, as they do not align with the cooperative's objectives.

 ### Hobby Projects and B2C

-Since participants are mainly engaged full-time outside the cooperative at the moment, personal motivation is extremely important.
-Therefore, priority is given to projects we use ourselves and are interested in.
-At the same time, this somewhat simplifies testing and finding product hypotheses.
+Since participants are primarily engaged full-time outside the cooperative at present, personal motivation is crucial.
+Therefore, we prioritize projects that we use ourselves and find interesting.
+This also helps simplify testing and the search for product hypotheses.

 ### Corporate Systems and Other B2B

-We do not take on enterprise projects without a motivated client willing to prepay:
+We do not accept enterprise projects without a motivated client willing to provide prepayment:

 - These projects are usually large, and the cooperative currently has limited resources.
-- The cost of error is high for enterprise clients; they make decisions cautiously.
-To find such clients and convince them to work with us or try our solution, a dedicated role of product manager or salesperson is needed.
-No one in the cooperative currently sees themselves in this role.
+- The cost of error is high for enterprise clients, leading them to make decisions cautiously.
+Finding such clients and convincing them to work with us or try our solution would require a dedicated role for a product manager or salesperson, which no one in the cooperative currently fills.
-- Enterprise clients have increased reliability and security requirements.
-Ensuring these requires much effort without guaranteed project success.
+- Enterprise clients have elevated reliability and security requirements, which demand extensive effort to meet without guaranteed project success.

 Thus, the guaranteed cost of such projects is high, and the potential maximum gain is unknown.

 ## Process

-Step 1.
-I want to bring a project into the cooperative.
-In a couple of evenings, I create a minimal prototype using AI and StackOverflow.
-I bring and show it.
+Step 1: I wish to bring a project into the cooperative.
+Over the course of a couple of evenings, I create a minimal prototype using AI and StackOverflow.
+I present and demonstrate it.

-Step 2.
-If no one is interested, I've just spent an evening or two on something intriguing to me.
-If someone is ready to join, we now have a project team.
+Step 2: If no one is interested, I've only spent an evening or two on something intriguing to me.
+If someone is keen to join, we form a project team.

-Step 3.
-Now we need to find at least one user outside the cooperative.
-They can leave a prepayment, register and use it, or otherwise confirm their interest through action.
+Step 3: We then need to find at least one user outside the cooperative who can show interest through actions like leaving a prepayment or registering for and using the product.

-Step 4.
-After this, time spent on prototype development, testing, customer development, and user search can be recorded.
-Then we can continue working on the project.
+Step 4: Afterward, I can log the time spent on developing the prototype, testing, customer development, and user search, and proceed with the project.

 ## Future

-In the future, we will formalize project selection in the form of some kind of voting mechanics.
-The weight of a participant's vote will be determined by the work invested in the cooperative's past projects.
-Considered will be: launched projects, tested hypotheses, and hours spent.
+In the future, we aim to formalize project selection with some form of voting mechanism.
+A participant's vote weight will be determined by their past contributions to cooperative projects.
+Factors to be considered include: launched projects, tested hypotheses, and hours spent.